 Notes

-1/4 cup oil seems like a lot, but don’t worry – most of it will stay behind in the baking sheet.
+- 1/4 cup of oil seems like a lot, but don’t worry – most of it will stay behind in the baking sheet.
 Don’t skimp on the oil – otherwise your potatoes may stick and not get sufficiently brown.

 Nutrition